 - Due to their weight, they only work with certain hydroponic systems.

-The Bottom LineSo there you have it, a quick overview of you need hydroponic grow media along with what we consider to be the 11 best medium for hydroponics.
-Personally I stay away for a number of reasons: Happy Gardening!
+So there you have it, a quick overview of your need for hydroponic grow media along with what we consider to be the 11 best medium for hydroponics.
+Personally, I stay away for several reasons: Happy Gardening!

-Besides being a passionate grower and writer, I’m a husband, father and a grandfather to three!
-I started Gardeem in 2017 with the single goal of providing simple and reliable gardening advice to everyone no matter their ability levels.
+Hi, I’m Miles, the lead team member behind Gardeem.com.
+Besides being a passionate grower and writer, I’m a husband, father and grandfather to three!
+I started Gardeem in 2017 to provide simple and reliable gardening advice to everyone, regardless of their ability levels.